ecosense-au-dk/karibu-tutorial/quickstart.md

 ![MQ upload](resource/mq-upload.gif)

 Here you see that the publish and deliver rates are around 1 message per second as expected.
-You can also click on the fanes for`*Connections*, *Exchanges*, and *Queues*, to see the different connections and objects that the daemon has defined.
+You can also click on the tabs for *Connections*, *Exchanges*, and *Queues*, to see the different connections and objects that the daemon has defined.

-To validate that data is indeed stored in the DB, find your Duma-DB virtual machine, and start the Mongo shell, and execute the following
+To validate that data is indeed stored in the DB, find your Duma-DB virtual machine, and start the Mongo shell:

-commands:
+    mongo

+and then execute the following commands:

     use karibu
     show collections